 Volumes are the preferred mechanism for persisting data generated by and used by Docker containers.
 The WhatsApp Business API client requires one Docker volume for media.
-This volume will be created automatically when running the
+This volume is created automatically when running the

 docker-compose commands during installation.

 Docker volumes support storing volumes on remote hosts or cloud providers.
 You can set up the media volume on any existing datacenter fileshare solution.
 Make sure all the Webapp and Coreapp containers have read/write access to it.
 To view or edit the path to the volume, edit the

 The WhatsApp Business API client can use MySQL or PostgreSQL to store data.

 You can configure the database settings by setting the following environment variables in the

 db.env file when installing the WhatsApp Business API client.
-These environment variables will be used by the Coreapp and Webapp when connecting to the database.
+These environment variables are used by the Coreapp and Webapp when connecting to the database.